zeus-12/uxie/README.md

       1. it requries the types for the entire input, the only way seems to be putting any for the rest => losing typesafety for the whole route
       2. most times data is returned from this, so query will also run twice

-  solution seems to be => create separate helper functions
+  solution seems to be => create separate helper functions (take where, select, etc as params: use relevant prisma types to match each.)

-- [ ] move all error messages to a helper fn
-- [ ] remove hardcoded heights using vh

 ## New ideas

 - [ ] see if the liveblocks stuff can be replaced w. sockets [refer](https://www.blocknotejs.org/docs/real-time-collaboration#yjs-providers)
 - [ ] maybe swap uploadthing with `cloudinary` => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
-- [ ] store highlights as plain jsonb. it was super dumb to store it as separate tables. => READ ON THIS.
-Deleting by id could be expensive if its stored as jsonb/json. (jsonb is better than json), but still could be worse than having it as separate tables.
-- [ ] have a "summarise" text option right next to highlight text on selecting the text.
+- [ ] have a "summarise", "explain" option right next to highlight text on selecting the text.
+- [ ] fix the size of the highlight popover on small screens

 ### Pinecone Setting up guide